tgrospic/rholang-idea/README.md

-# [Rholang][rho-github] IntelliJ IDEA language plugin
+# Rholang IntelliJ IDEA language plugin

 ![beta][beta-badge]

 This is the early stage of editor support for [Rholang][rho-github]. :smile:

-Rholang is official language for [RChain][rchain-coop] distributed virtual machine.
-Is is currently in active development and syntax can slightly change.
-Current version of plugin follows this version of [Rho grammar][rho-bnf] and available examples.
+For now, it has only support for syntax highlighting.
 I tried to make parser more forgiving so it can highlight wider range of correct programs.
-With more context information it could be much more precise.
-For now this will not recognize `*my_chan.ref[index]!(my_val)` although I'm not sure whether this is a valid syntax.
+With more context information from compiler it could be much more precise.

+> **Rholang** is a fully featured, general purpose, Turing-complete programming language built from the rho-calculus.
+It is a behaviorally typed, **r**-eflective, **h**-igher **o**-rder process language and the official smart contracting language of [RChain][rchain-coop].
+Its purpose is to concretize fine-grained, programmatic concurrency.
+[RChain Architecture][arch-rholang]

+Rholang is currently in active development and syntax can slightly change.
+Current version of plugin follows this version of [Rho grammar][rho-bnf-origin] and available examples.

 I found interesting that many grammar rules have a strong gravity towards `Proc`ess :cyclone: but that should not be strange for π-calculus, _λ-expression_ is not the main _actor_ here.
+[Mobile process calculi for programming the new blockchain][tuplespaces-to-picalculus]

+Programmers in concurrent languages such as Erlang/Elixir say that one of the hardest problems is to coordinate the names (locations) of processes.
+It seems that Rholang with [Namespace logic][arch-namespace-logic] looks like a great solution for coordination of resources.

-Which reminds me that Rholang can be interesting to Erlang/Elixir programmers who knows how hard is to coordinate the names of processes.
-With _reflective higher-order_ super powers that comes with the compiler and type checker it will be pleasure to write smart contracts.
+With all this sweet superpowers, that comes with the Rholang compiler and type checker, it will be a pleasure to write smart contracts. :lollipop:

-> The π-calculus is elegantly simple, it has very few terms and so is a very small language, yet is very expressive.
-Functional programs can be encoded into the π-calculus, and the encoding emphasises the dialogue nature of computation, drawing connections with game semantics.
-[Wikipedia][pi-wiki]

 ## Configure custom colors on the settings page